OksanaShulha/UI-UX-Design-Oksana/README.md

 # UI-UX-Design-Saban

 Practice User Interviews and Design Thinking by working in pairs to come up with your Home Page backlogs, wireframes and READMEs.

+## Links

+- Oksana's [issue](https://github.com/HackYourFutureBelgium/class-13-14/issues/150) on the class board.

+- Live [demo](https://oksanashulha.github.io/UI-UX-Design-Saban/) of **Home Page**.

+- HYF UI/UX design module [repository](https://github.com/HackYourFutureBelgium/ux-ui-design).
+(Supposed to be forked by team members).